 In mathematics, the word “adjoint” has a number of somewhat related meanings, which makes it intricate to form a clear understanding.
 In linear algebra, the adjoint of a matrix can refer to its transpose in the case of real numbers or to the conjugate transpose in the case of complex numbers.
 A generalization of this is possible using linear operators in Hilbert spaces.

 Let be a linear operator between Hilbert spaces.
 The adjoint of is defined as the linear operator fulfilling , where is the inner product in the Hilbert space .

 So what intuitive explanation can we draw from this?

 An excellent article by Jon Claerbout exposes much of the intuition about adjoint operators.
 In the following table, Claerbout presents some operators (in the left column) together with their adjoints (in the right column):

 A spike given as input to any one of these forward operators experiences two possible effects: 1- phase effect, 2- amplitude effect.
-An essential property of adjoint operators is they undo the phase effect but they do not change the amplitude effect.
-In contrast to that, inverse operators try to undo both these effects at once.
+An essential property of adjoint operators is they undo the phase effect but they reapply the amplitude effect.
+In contrast, inverse operators try to undo both these effects.